-KWB chose the bereavement organisation as the beneficiary of its fund-raising efforts during 2019, when both were celebrating their 30th anniversaries.
+KWB chose the bereavement organisation as the beneficiary of its fundraising efforts during 2019, when both were celebrating their 30th anniversaries.

 The highlight came last autumn when KWB’s office manager, Jo Spencer, organised an abseil down Regal Property Group’s residential skyscraper, The Bank.
 Throughout the year, KWB raised an impressive £22,327.50.

-Now Jo says the company has decided to extend its relationship with the Edgbaston-based trust through 2020 and into 2021.
+Now, Jo says, the company has decided to extend its relationship with the Edgbaston-based trust through 2020 and into 2021.

-“They do amazing work with adults and youngsters who are bereaved, or about to be, provide respite care, offer ‘well-being in bereavement’ support, and also train professionals working in their sector, but it costs them close to £600,000 a year and they have to rely on goodwill and support to raise those funds,” she says.
+“They do amazing work with adults and youngsters who are bereaved – or about to be, provide respite care, offer ‘well-being in bereavement’ support, and also train professionals working in their sector, but it costs them close to £600,000 a year and they have to rely on goodwill and support to raise those funds,” she says.

-“They’re also a great bunch of people, and working to support them during 2019 was something which we all enjoyed, so rather than look to identify a new charity in 2020, we decided to stay with Edward’s Trust.
+“They’re also a great bunch of people, and working to support them during 2019 was something that we all enjoyed, so rather than look to identify a new charity in 2020, we decided to stay with Edward’s Trust.